yearn/yearn-devdocs/docs/partners/submit_pr.md

 `WildcardWrapper` has the following attributes:

-- `name`: descriptive name for this wrapper.
+- `name`: Descriptive name for this wrapper.
-- `wrapper`: the address that is going to be holding the tokens.
+- `wrapper`: Address that is going to be holding the tokens.

+## Assets

+Add your protocol's logo via a pull request so they can be referenced easily.

+- Make a folder here https://github.com/yearn/yearn-assets/tree/master/icons/protocols using the name you entered in the `name` field above.
+- Add your logo as an svg titled `logo.svg` in the newly created folder.
+- Add your logo sized 32x32 as a png titled `logo-32.png`.
+- Add your logo sized 128x128 as a png titled `logo-128.png`.
+- If you have a banner feel free to add that as a png or svg as well, name it `banner`.

 ## Full Example